tubutubucorn/Ethereum-Private-Network/Article.md

 ]
 ```

-Now we have two docker containers connected each other.
+At this point we have two docker containers connected each other.
 Need to generate coinbase account, in order to mine ether we must provide an address [to receive reward for found blocks](http://www.ethdocs.org/en/latest/mining.html#mining-rewards).

 node_one:
 ```bash